 Cashews are a popular and versatile snack, often found in the aisles of grocery stores and in various culinary creations.
 While they may appear to be nuts, there’s a surprising twist: cashews are not nuts!
-This blog post will explore the fascinating world of cashews, including their health benefits, nutritional information, and various types of cashew, along with tips for incorporating them into a healthy lifestyle.
+This blog post will explore the fascinating world of cashews, including their health benefits, nutritional information, and various types of cashew, along with tips for incorporating them into a healthy lifestyle alongside organic food products from Originz.

 Despite their nutty name and appearance, cashews are essentially seeds.
 They are derived from the cashew apple, a Brazilian fruit.
 The seed is enclosed in a shell and removed before being roasted to make the classic cashew we know and love.
 Unlike real nuts such as almonds and walnuts, cashews do not have hard shells.
 Instead, they have a softer outer layer, which makes harvesting and processing easier.